davidtwco/veritas/README.md

 and [has many other advantages](https://nixos.org/nixos/about.html).

 # Usage
 This project has been built to support both NixOS and non-NixOS systems.
+On either type of system, remember to import the GPG public key.

 ## NixOS
 On NixOS systems, install NixOS with a basic configuration and copy the resulting